DMD1070/DMD1070.github.io/lessons/4-css-intro.md

 ### Reading

 Read [The Dao of Web Design](http://alistapart.com/article/dao/).
 Though this article is 13 years old, it is still considered a "classic" of web design writing and is essential reading for any web designer.

-### Blog Post

-I'd like you to blog your **reaction** to the Dao of Web Design.
-What did you think of the article?
-What are some of the key points that the author makes?
-Are they still relevant in 2014?

-Be sure to do the following:

-- Be specific
-- Cite examples (from your experience or sites you've visited) to support your points
-- Quote the original author when helpful
-- Link to the original article

-Your blog post should be well thought out and be **350 - 500 words**.

-### Codeacademy.com lesson

-Complete lessons **#2 Build Your Own Web Page** and **#3 HTML Basics II** in the [HTML & CSS Track](http://www.codecademy.com/tracks/web)